-Hutchesons’ Grammar School is governed by Hutchesons’ Educational Trust, Registered Charity Number SC002922.
+Hutchesons’ Grammar School is governed by The Governors of Hutchesons’ Educational Trust, Registered Charity Number SC002922.

 Thomas (right) built on the foundation set down by George (below) and in his Deed of Mortification dated 1641 made provision for the education of children.